-In order for a compensation handler to be invoked by name, all scopes and activities directly nested in a scope MUST be uniquely named.
-If the value of the scope attribute specified on a compensate activity does not resolve to a unique scope or activity name, the behavior of the process is undefied.
+All scopes and activities directly nested in a scope MUST be uniquely named.
+If the value of the scope attribute specified on a compensate activity does not resolve to a unique scope or activity name in the same scope as the compensate activity, the BPEL definition MUST be rejected from processing.
+This requirement MUST be statically enforced.